DigitaleGesellschaft/jekyll-theme-conference/README.md

 - its `name`, which must match the tag specified in the talk's FrontMatter.
 - optionally, an icon to show instead of the tag's name (`icon: ` followed by the [Bootstrap Icons](https://icons.getbootstrap.com/) icon name to show).

 Talks can also have associated links displayed at the end of their content.
 If these links have an icon (see _Content_ > _Talks_ below), they will also appear on the talk overview page (e.g., to indicate which talks have video recordings).
-To prevent icon links from showing on the overview page, set the `hide_link_icons` property to `true` (default is `false`).

 Example: